GerardReaver/Python_Practice/README.md

-# 👨‍💻Example problems for dealing with variables, while loops, for loops, libraries and more.
+# 👨‍💻Example problems all the different parts of Python.

 ## Here is a list of all the python problems that were being solved.
 ### Python Problems